Hedera helix (English Ivy) Care Indoors, Common Problems and Remedies

 Temperature and Humidity

-Hedera helix has no need for extra humidity, moderate room humidity of 50-55% is sufficient for this plant.
-However, for lush growth and to reduce pest infestation, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
-Learn more on how to increase humidity for houseplants.
+English Ivy has no need for extra humidity, moderate room humidity of 50-55% is sufficient for this plant.
+However, for lush growth and to reduce pest infestation, set the pot on a wet pebble tray or use a humidifier to raise humidity.
+Maintain good air circulation to minimize fungal diseases.

 Occasionally clean the leaves under a stream of running water to get rid of dust as well as discourage pest and infestations.